postmanlabs/newman/MIGRATION.md

 ## Why?

 Newman v4.0 drops support for Node v4 and deprecated v2 CLI options.
-Also, inbuilt HTML reporter is moved to a standalone reporter.
+Also, the inbuilt HTML reporter has been moved to a standalone reporter.

 ## Updating to Newman v4 from older versions